You know you need to clarify where your business model is headed.

 Here’s a tool we’ve been using at Reason Street with startups and corporate innovators with great success: The Business Model Growth Map.

-The goal is to develop scenarios to help understand which decisions will create the greatest value, measured in insights, data value, and trust.
+The goal is to develop scenarios to help understand which decisions will create the greatest value.

 The purpose of the Business Model Growth Map is to acknowledge you have more than one path to achieve your vision.
 You have options.